-Our sandwich recipes are quick and easy to make.
-We have cut muffuletta and focaccia into squares so they’re portable, and created individual bagels to take along and enjoy.
+Our sandwich recipes are easy to follow, we have cut muffuletta and focaccia into squares so they’re portable.

 Midweek meal inspiration right here!
-This super quick and easy salt beef bagel is packed with melting Swiss cheese, gherkins and a generous dollop of sweet American mustard.
+This picnic bagel recipe is packed with a delicious combination of beef, melting Swiss cheese, gherkins and a generous dollop of sweet American mustard.

 A colourful, vegan burrito recipe, rammed with tomatoes, black beans, sweetcorn, lime, coriander, avocado and red chilli.
-It’s a super lunch idea, ready in 30 minutes.
+It’s a super picnic idea and can be ready to eat in just 30 minutes.

 This fennel-spiced sausage plait is a grown-up take on everyone’s favourite picnic snack.
 Made with an added kick of chilli and mustard with a crunch of sesame, this makes for a comforting midweek meal.